katasonov-dev/sandbox_projects-blind_date_app/README.md

 Start services:
 4. `docker-compose up`

-All done, you could browse the app by this address: http://0.0.0.0:3000
+All done!
+You could browse the app by this address: http://0.0.0.0:3000